veegres/ivory/docker/production/README.md

 5. (optional) `docker network connect development_dev-patroni ivory` - connect to dev environment

-P.S.
 Dockerfile is located in root path, because of docker restrictions

-P.S.S In production it will work only with full domains name like _google.com_, just _google_ won't work cause container doesn't know anything about your local machine network
+In production it will work only with full domains name like _google.com_, just _google_ won't work cause container doesn't know anything about your local machine network